mdn102/world-news/README.md

 ### Setup

-1. You need an API key for the app to work.
-Get key at [here](https://newsapi.org)
+1. You need an API key for the app works.
+Get key at [here.](https://newsapi.org)

 2. Create and store API key inside .env file  in the root directory :